tmarfil/f5-https-redirect-2025/README.md

 F5's old [**_sys_https_redirect**](https://my.f5.com/manage/s/article/K10090418) iRule is simple and gets the job done, but it's starting to show its age.
 It has some issues handling today's web apps:

 1. **It always sends a 302 redirect.** This changes POST requests to GET, breaking things like form submissions.
-We really want to use a 308 to preserve the request method.
+We should use a 308 insead to preserve the request method.
 2. **It chokes on IPv6 host headers.** If you have an IPv6 address like `[2001:db8::1]:8080`, the `getfield` command used to parse out the host will fail.
 We need a smarter way to handle that.
 3. **There's no way to make exceptions.** Sometimes you need HTTP for things like Let's Encrypt validation or health checks.
 The iRule redirects everything to HTTPS unconditionally.
-4. **It doesn't set any security headers.** The redirect response is pretty bare-bones.
+4. **It doesn't set any security headers.** The redirect response is bare-bones.
 It's a missed chance to enable some extra protections.
 5. **Everything is hardcoded.** Want to change something?
-You have to edit the iRule directly.
+There are no editable parameters.
 Not the most admin-friendly.
 6. **Zero visibility.** If something isn't working right, good luck figuring out why.
 The iRule doesn't log anything for troubleshooting.

 ## How HTTPS Redirect 2025 solves this